 For the coconut cream

-In order for the coconut cream to work the creamy white part and the water need to have separated in the tin.
-You can make this happen by leaving the tin in the fridge overnight.
+- In order for the coconut cream to work the creamy white part and the water need to have separated in the tin.
+This will happen when it gets cold so put it in the fridge, ideally overnight.

-Scoop the solid white part into a bowl.
+- Scoop the solid white part into a bowl.
 Mix in the vanilla extract and whisk on a medium speed until it resembles whipped cream.
+Store in the fridge.